 #2.Melting jasmine body balm. making moisturizing balms at home.

 A product with a truly melting texture and a deep floral-citrus aroma.
 A great option for body care after a bath.
-Softens and nourishes the skin, promotes the restoration of the lipid barrier.
+Softens and nourishes the skin and promotes the restoration of the lipid barrier.
 The balm can also be used for massage.

 Cocoa butter 2 tablespoons